moby/moby/docs/sources/installation/mac.md

     Server API version: 1.10
     Last stable version: 0.10.0

-### Forwarding VM Port Range to Host

-If we take the port range that docker uses by default with the -P option (49000-49900), and forward same range from host to vm, we'll be able to interact with our containers as if they were running locally:
+## Using Docker port forwarding with boot2docker

+In order to forward network ports from Docker with boot2docker we need to manually forward the port range Docker uses inside VirtualBox.
+To do this we take the port range that Docker uses by default with the `-P` option, ports 49000-49900, and run the following command.

+> **Note:**
-    # vm must be powered off
+> The boot2docker virtual machine must be powered off for this
+> to work.

     for i in {49000..49900}; do
      VBoxManage modifyvm "boot2docker-vm" --natpf1 "tcp-port$i,tcp,,$i,,$i";
      VBoxManage modifyvm "boot2docker-vm" --natpf1 "udp-port$i,udp,,$i,,$i";
     done

-### SSH-ing The VM
+## Connecting to the VM via SSH

 If you feel the need to connect to the VM, you can simply run: